 The Power Platform can, and indeed should play a central role in increasing operational efficiency.
 This can be achieved through the deployment of business process automation, applications, integrated reporting and even chatbots that can be used internally within Teams or as a customer-facing service.

 Like with any set of tools, knowing what to build and what you hope to achieve with the finished product is key to realising the optimum gains.

 When combined with Teams, the Power Platform can solve a myriad of operational challenges with bespoke solutions tailored to the needs of individual oil and energy organisations.
 Be it an approval app for faster management decision making on oil rigs, an app for energy research team collaboration or simply an automated workflow, the possibilities are endless.

 This includes the ability to enhance asset performance and efficiency by leveraging IoT to put critical data into the hands of your operators.
 It can also help optimise digital operations by connecting your people, suppliers, data, devices and processes to improve communication, digitise workflows, and increase productivity.

 Working with an expert partner can help you realise these gains faster by unlocking the experience of development over multiple projects.
-Better still, enlisting the support of an experienced Microsoft Gold Partner like Resonate will help you realise the benefits of wider Teams and Power Platform benefits faster.
+Better still, enlisting the support of an experienced certified Microsoft Partner like Resonate will help you realise the benefits of wider Teams and Power Platform benefits faster.